-This exquisite Grade II-listed, late Victorian five star country house hotel serves a classic afternoon tea with petite sandwiches, scones, homemade cake, Cornish clotted cream, plus stunning views of the Thames if you eat out on the terrace.
+This exquisite Grade II-listed, late Victorian five-star country house hotel serves a classic afternoon tea with petite sandwiches, scones, homemade cake, Cornish clotted cream, plus stunning views of the Thames if you eat out on the terrace.
 Afternoon tea in £30pp, or you can upgrade to Champers or tea-inspired cocktails for an extra £10 (there’s a kiddie offering for £15 too).
 If it’s good enough for George and Amal Clooney’s wedding party, it’s certainly good enough for us.

 HEADING INTO LONDON?
 TRY…

-Prêt-À-Portea: The Dior Couture Collection, The Berkley
+Prêt-À-Portea: The Couture Cakewalk, The Berkley